Career/Technical Programs of Study

 CERTIFICATE PROGRAMS

 The primary intent of the short-term certificate programs is to fulfill occupational objectives for career students who have no intent of transferring credit to a senior institution.
-In order for a student to graduate with a certificate, he/she must successfully complete the required courses in a technical concentration in addition to the requirements listed below.
+For a student to graduate with a certificate, he/she must successfully complete the required courses in a technical concentration in addition to the requirements listed below.

 Area I: Written Composition I 3 - 6 Credit Hours